ReverendBayes/AI-Powered-Call-Center-Intelligence/readme.md

 The churn score is embedded directly into the insights output and drives personalized Next Best Offer (NBO) and follow-up script recommendations.

 If the churn model is not connected, the system defaults to GPT-3.5 to estimate churn risk using contextual patterns from the call — such as unresolved complaints, emotional volatility, and dissatisfaction cues.
 These inferences are supported by real-time sentiment signals extracted using HuggingFace transformers and a fine-tuned DistilBERT model.
 GPT then recommends offers and actions based on the combined emotional trajectory, conversational behavior of the customer, along with the Core Issue reported by the customer.

-* Special thanks to [Mehmet](https://github.com/mmustafaicer) for originally suggesting the integration of a Next Best Offer system into the pipeline — very smart.

 ---